 Creating forecasts are very methodical, although the processes and calculations vary depending on purpose and how specific you need them to be.
 Qualitative models are generally more useful with short-term predictions because they are based on judgment and opinion.
 They make it a point to account for nuances in experience or for intuition to be involved in predicting trends.

 Quantitative ones, however, try to eliminate inconsistent analytic elements while focusing on mathematical data.
 Forecasts are likely to include numerical variables like sales, GDP, housing prices and so on.
-These methods make use of historical data to identify important patterns and pattern changes, as well as to establish causal relationships between shifting variables.
+These forecasting methods make use of historical data to identify important patterns and pattern changes, as well as to establish causal relationships between shifting variables.

-Common Forecasting Methods:
+Common Revenue Forecasting Methods:

 The methods below have varying levels of accuracy depending on the time frame and factors considered.
 For more accurate results, accountants and business advisers can combine them to make methodologies more comprehensive.
 They can also use two separate methodologies (qualitative and quantitative) at the same time.
 Here are the most commonly used and most reliable ones so far:

-- Econometric Model – instead of assuming that some relationships remain unchanged, this tool includes testing their significance and strength when making a forecast.
+Instead of assuming that some relationships remain unchanged, this tool includes testing their significance and strength when making a forecast.
 As a more comprehensive approach than the one above, it is able to present causality and significant turning points more clearly.

-- Time Series Methods – this refers to a variety of more specific methodologies relying on past data to find patterns and pattern changes.
+This refers to a variety of more specific methodologies relying on past data to find patterns and pattern changes.
 It is the most common type of forecasting method because business owners usually already have the data they need to track gradual pattern shifts over time – for instance, in analysing financial statements.
 Each method can include or discount specific factors like how recent the data is and which outliers are more likely to be inconclusive.

 Refocusing your finances is easier when your business has the right numbers to fall back on.
 Forecasts are the closest you will get to achieving certainty about the future, as well as using the right methods and the right data to make a well-informed business decision.